jideabdqudus/bankify/README.md

 Note: This would run this project on port 3000 or any available port.

+# What next

-# On viewing the app on your localhost, you get shown a dashboard
+On viewing the app on your localhost, you get shown a dashboard

 <img src="./screenshot.png" alt="Screenshot"/>

+# Deposit and Withdrawal

-# You can Deposit and Withdraw Money from an account by clicking the buttons.
+You can Deposit and Withdraw Money from an account by clicking the buttons.

 <img src="./screenshot2.png" alt="Screenshot"/>

+# Additons

+- You can monitor your account balance as you make a deposit and withdrawal
+- If you try to withdraw more than your account balance you get an error
+- You can see a list of your withdrawals and deposits.

 The UI for this project was inspired by a [dribble design](https://dribbble.com/tags/cowrywise)

+©Jideabdquds, The Qoder